 Westminster is a larger medium-sized city located in the state of Colorado.
 With a population of 113,875 people and 30 constituent neighborhoods, Westminster is the ninth largest community in Colorado.

 Housing costs in Westminster are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Colorado.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Westminster is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Westminster is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Westminster who work in office and administrative support (13.95%), management occupations (12.02%), and sales jobs (11.31%).

 Also of interest is that Westminster has more people living here who work in computers and math than 95% of the places in the US.

-The population of Westminster is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.74% of adults in Westminster have a bachelor's degree or even advanced degree.
+The education level of Westminster citizens is very high relative to the national average among all cities (21.84%): 36.45% of adults in Westminster have a bachelor's degree or even advanced degree.

 The most common language spoken in Westminster is English.
 Other important languages spoken here include Spanish and Vietnamese.